Neuroszima/python_course_materials_with_Travis/README.md

 ## functions:
   basic usage and creation of functions, including import of someones work

-## OOP:
+## OOP_basics:
-  writing classes, from simple ones to more complex
+  writing classes, mostly simple ones

+## OOP_magic_methods:
+  how classes utilizes magic methods, or as others call them "data model" methods?

 ## db_interaction
   database management, with PostgreSQL database and psycopg-binary lib.

+## decorators
+  how to create decorators, a feature of python